kyeokabe/crackingCodingInterview/README.md

 [LC 373 Find K Pairs with Smallest Sum](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/373_FindKPairsWithSmallestSums.cpp) ...
 Not easy.
 The idea is to realize this can be thought (somewhat) similar to search a semi-sorted 2D matrix problem.
 Similar to [LC 74](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/74_SearchA2DMatrix.cpp)

 Finally came back to [K-Messed Array](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/Pramp/K-messedArray.cpp).
 Takeaway: Think if **priority queues** can be used **if a question wants only k numbers of max/min or only if k out of n items need to be sorted.**

+[LC 1239 Maximum Length of a Concatenated String with Unique Characters](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1239_MaximumLengthOfAConcacatenatedStringWithUniqueCharacters.cpp) ...
+Not easy.
+Trick 1: Words with unique chatacters can be checked by mapping a->2^0,b->2^1...z->2^26.
+Trick 2: Split one long combinatorial for loop into two for loops.

 read this
 [https://leetcode.com/problems/sum-of-subarray-minimums/discuss/178876/stack-solution-with-very-detailed-explanation-step-by-step]